Skip to content

 SAVE YOUR MONEY IF —

-• You want a magic 4-week plan that adds 30 watts.
+• You want a magic 4-week plan that bolts on 30 watts.

-• You won't lift weights twice a week.
+• You won't lift twice a week, full stop.

-• You're chasing a TSS score, not a result.
+• You're chasing a TSS score instead of a result.

-• You're a beginner — this assumes a baseline of structured training.
+• You're brand new to the bike — this assumes a base of structured training.

 • You think recovery is for people who aren't serious.

-• You want someone to ride your bike for you.
-The system gives you the framework.
-The work is yours.
+• You want someone to ride it for you.
+The Method hands you the framework.
+The legs are yours.

 THE WORK BEHIND THE WORK